Universal Time-Series Representation Learning: A Survey: Neural Architectural Approaches

 One Fits All\,\cite{P49_zhou2023one} uses a pre-trained language model\,(e.g., GPT-2) by freezing self-attention and feed-forward layers and fine-tuning the remaining layers.
 Input embedding and normalization layers are modified for time-series data.
 By doing so, it can benefit from the universality of the Transformer models on time-series data.
 Based on a pre-trained language model, \citet{P113_zhou2023one} additionally design task-specific gates and adapters.
 These adapters allow the model to effectively leverage the generalization capabilities of the pre-trained LM while adapting to the specific demands of various time series tasks.
 For example, temporal adapters focus on modeling time-based correlations, channel adapters on handling multi-dimensional data, and frequency adapters on capturing global patterns through Fourier transforms.
-DTS\,\cite{P84_li2022towards} is a disentangled representation learning framework for semantic meanings and interpretability through two disentangled components.
-The individual factors disentanglement extracts different semantic independent factors.
-The group segment disentanglement makes a batch of segments to enhance group-level semantics.
+DTS\,\cite{P84_li2022towards} is a disentangled representation learning framework that operates through two interoperating components: (1) an individual factor disentanglement module that decomposes latent representations into independent semantic factors, and (2) a group segment disentanglement module that groups these factors to learn higher-level, compositional semantic patterns, creating a hierarchical and interpretable representation.

 NuTime\,\cite{P107_lin2023nutime} introduces a novel approach to pre-training models on large-scale time series by leveraging a numerically multi-scaled embedding\,(NME) technique.
 The model starts by partitioning the data into non-overlapping windows, each represented by three components: its normalized shape, mean, and standard deviation.
 These components are then concatenated and transformed into tokens suitable for a Transformer encoder.
 By considering all possible numerical scales, NME enables the model to effectively handle scalar values of arbitrary magnitudes within the data.
 This technique ensures the smooth flow of gradients during training, making the model highly effective for large-scale time series data.
 UniTTab\,\cite{P50_luetto2023one} is a Transformer-based framework for time-dependent heterogeneous tabular data.
 It uses row-type dependent embedding and different feature representation methods for categorical and numerical data, respectively. \citet{P132_li2024unicl} employ an LLM-based encoder initialized with pre-trained weights from the text encoder of CLIP\,\cite{CLIP} designed to maintain variable independence to address the challenge of embedding time-series data from multiple domains without introducing domain-specific biases.
 This approach enables the pre-trained models to be highly adaptable and effective across various time series tasks.